selendra/selendra-wiki/docs/learn/learn-parachains.md

-An issue with crosschain latency means that composability property weakens among parachains compared to a single blockchain. **This implication is common to all sharded blockchain designs, including Polkadot, Eth2.0, and others.** The solution to this is the introduction of parachain hubs, which maintain the stronger property of single block composability.
+An issue with crosschain latency means that composability property weakens among parachains compared to a single blockchain. **This implication is common to all sharded blockchain designs, including Selendra, Eth2.0, and others.** The solution to this is the introduction of parachain hubs, which maintain the stronger property of single block composability.

 ## Parachain Slot Acquisition